adamsilver/adamsilver.io-jekyll/_posts/2017-01-06-dont-initialise-javascript-automagically.md

 title: Don't initialise Javascript automagically
 date: 2017-01-06 09:00:01
 categories: js
+description: Front-end devs are seduced by complexity.
+One way this manifests itself is in the magical looping over behavioural classes.
 ---

 I used to write Javascript that initialises components automagically.
 Don’t